Yogesh-MG/BackendNotes/Docker/Docker-Commands.md

 	#-d deatached from the terminal
 	#-p 5000:4000 Map port 5000 of the machine to port 4000 in the container

+#To run commands inside the container
+$docker exec -it <conainer-name> <command-to-run>
+	#-it refers to interactive mode
 ```